 You can save here significant processing time wasted due to misconfigurations.

-5. Sending time.
+5. Sending Time.

 Once the above communication completes, the browser sends a request to send the web page as the browser has established a secure connection to communicate.

-6. Waiting time.
+6. Waiting Time.

-I’ve seen one issue with many clients that they install many plugins and disable most of them when they are not using them.
+I’ve seen one issue with clients that they install many plugins and disable most of them when they are not using them.
 This all leads to an increase in waiting time.
 Make the backend as much as lightweight you can, install and keep only important stuff and remove everything else which is of no use.

-7. Receiving time.
+7. Receiving Time.

 Once the web page is ready, it will be sent to the browser, and that receiving time (including above all times) will be known as initial response time.
 Later this further communication will load any static file like – CSS files, images, and JavaScript files.